What is Calcium

 We have tried all of these and love them all.
 Our personal favorite is cashew milk because it has a nice thick, sweet, and creamy texture and taste to it.

-These milks all have different flavor and nutrition profiles, but they are all a great source of calcium.
+These kinds of milk all have different flavor and nutrition profiles, but they are all a great source of calcium.

 Note: It is recommended to find milk with at least 250 mg of calcium per serving.